Muddz/QuickShot/readme.md

 ### What happend to PixelShot?

 Due to associations to Google's Pixel product lines such as: Pixel Buds, Pixel Slate, Pixel Book and Pixel phones, I've decided to change the name of the library to QuickShot.
-The new name underlines the libaries ease of use and its function.
+The new name underlines the libaries' ease of use and its function.

 ### What is new in QuickShot?
 <i>QuickShot has major refactorings and improvements over the previous PixelShot</i>